Affine group: Special affine group

-where M is a linear transformation of determinant 1 and v is any fixed translation vector.
+where M is a linear transformation of whose determinant has absolute value 1 and v is any fixed translation vector.

+The subgroup of the special affine group consisting of those transformations whose linear part has determinant 1 is the group of orientation- and volume-preserving maps.
+Algebraically, this group is a semidirect product $SL(V) \ltimes V$ of the special linear group of $V$ with the translations.
+It is generated by the shear mappings.

 Projective subgroup

 Presuming knowledge of projectivity and the projective group of projective geometry, the affine group can be easily specified.
 For example, Günter Ewald wrote: